edgesinghkataria/glints/README.md

 ### Search restaurant that are open on perticular day&time

-All query params are required.
+All query params are required. time in the format of number of minutes it's been since the mid night;

 ```
 $ curl --location --request GET 'localhost:3001/api/v1/restaurant/schedule?openingTime=0&closingTime=1200&limit=10&offset=0'